texmacs/guile/README.md

 Guile needs a simple, light-weight code generation library.
 The GNU Lightning architecture-specific backends provide the bulk of this functionality, and Lightening wraps it all in a lightweight API.

+## Status

+Only the x86-64 port is currently usable.
+I plan to re-enable 32-bit x86 shortly, and then work on 32-bit and 64-bit ARM.
+Other architectures may come with time, but help is very much appreciated there.
+The test suite is still in progress but will be fairly comprehensive in terms of API surface.